 A few weeks before going to Barbados, my cousin and I found a glitch fare from NYC to Athens, Greece for under $200 and purchased it without any questions.
 With her coming back from a mini Euro-trip only weeks before and me planning to go to Thailand for 10 days in December, we decided to just go for Labor Day weekend.
-We had so much drama with the booking company Explore Trip (PLEASE DON’T EVER USE THEM), I planned on going solo, but it worked out for us to go together again.
+I planned on going solo, but it worked out for us to go together again.
 As short as it was, we did exactly what we wanted to do.
-Read more about how we spent our holiday weekend in Athens, Greece and additional things to do on a trip to Athens.
+Read more about how we spent 3 days in Athens, Greece and additional things to do on a trip to Athens.

-After taking a (3 hour) power nap, we went to Hotel Amalia Athens to get a pickup for the Athens Night Sightseeing Tour with Greek Dinner Show.
-The tour was pretty much what we saw earlier, but with detailed history of the sites from a local guide.
+After taking a (3-hour) power nap, we went to Hotel Amalia Athens to get a pickup for the Athens Night Sightseeing Tour with Greek Dinner Show.
+The tour was pretty much what we saw earlier, but with a detailed history of the sites from a local guide.
 It concluded with a dinner show at Tavern Kalokerinos in Pláka.
 In addition to the good food, the entertainment was great.
-There was singing, dancing with audience participation and our favorite: dish breaking.
+There was singing, dancing with audience participation, and our favorite: dish breaking.

 On Sunday we split up for solo exploration.
-My cousin took a 12 hour tour to the Saronic Islands (Hydra, Poros and Aegina) and I stayed in Athens.
+My cousin took a 12-hour tour of the Saronic Islands (Hydra, Poros, and Aegina) and I stayed in Athens.
 My cousin’s seatmate on the plane recommended the Saronic island tour instead of going to Mykonos and Santorini and she loved it.
 The pics were so pretty, I kind of wish I went with her.

 I purchased most gifts on my solo exploration, but my cousin didn’t.
 After breakfast in the hotel, we headed to Pláka which is the old historical neighborhood of Athens for souvenirs.
 We went into several shops along the way and it was good for us to get so many gifts for such a cheap price.

-Our trip to Athens was the quickest international trip taken, but we had an amazing time.
-The food, people, and experience was great; it felt like a dream when we got home.
+The 3 days in Athens was my quickest international trip taken, but we had an amazing time.
+The food, people, and experience were great; it felt like a dream when we got home.
 I will definitely go back for a longer stay in the outer islands for a cruise.

 Have you been to Greece before?